Francien99/Stepper-driver/README.txt

 /* This code was written to control a 'two phase bipolar' stepper motor (type number: STH-3D1126-02) from an HP C5110A flatbed scanner.
 In other words: I had an old flatbed scanner and wanted to see if I could move the motor inside with my Arduino.
 This is the code I have used.
 I have also tried to describe how I took it apart (although this is probably hard to understand without pictures.
 If I do have time, I might add them).

+* --------------------------------------------------------------------------------
+Copyright (C) 2017 F. Ramakers.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+    For info, mail: framakers@hotmail.com (feb 2017).
+* --------------------------------------------------------------------------------

  The PCB in the scanner contains a driver PBL3775.
 The Arduino sends signals to this driver, which will in turn make the stepper motor move.
  I have used an Arduino UNO, I expect it to work with other types of arduino, but this has not been tested.